-Yet, the process of creating my honest drawings enlivened me more than my most beautiful "end-product" focused art ever did.
-Still, I questioned my tender love for my expressive art.
-Then, I discovered a book called, "Life, Paint and Passion" and I met one of the authors at a painting retreat.
-That blessed encounter was a friendly mirror for me.
-I started to draw, paint, write and dance from the inside out - and it changed everything about my life.
+Yet, the process of creating my honest drawings enlivened me more than my most pretty art ever did.
+Soon after, I discovered a book called, "Life, Paint and Passion."
+I met one of the authors at a painting retreat.
+That encounter was an affirming mirror for me.
+I started expressively draw, paint, write and dance every day - and it changed everything about my life.

-We are not taught to create from the inside-out in mainstream art classes.
-Mostly we are encouraged to be "good" artists in the eyes of others.
+Most of us are encouraged to be "good" artists in the eyes of others.
 We are cautioned only to create if we have artistic "talent."
-When we first discover that we can paint, draw, write or dance authentically - without the requirement for a pretty end product - it can open us up to a bright new, honest world inside.
+When we first discover that we can paint, draw, write or dance authentically - without the requirement for a pretty end product - it opens us up to a bright new honest world inside.

-It is interesting to allow our expression to be raw, messy and alive - no matter how our art appears.
-By not covering up the messiness that we feel, we can start to look deeper for emotional patterns.
-We can sit with the discomfort of what we have expressed, and transform uncomfortable emotions at their root.
-Instead of making everything we create socially presentable, we can allow every aspect of ourselves to be seen fully.
+It is interesting to allow your expression to be raw, messy and alive.
+By not covering up the "messiness" that you feel, you can start to look deeper into your emotional patterns.
+When you sit with the discomfort of what you have expressed, you can transform uncomfortable emotions at their root.
+Instead of making everything you create socially presentable, you can allow every aspect of yourself to self-express.

 In the spirit of Rilke's famous "Letter to a Young Poet" I offer some guidance to artists who are just discovering the joy of honest, expressive art.